Certified Circuits: Stability Guarantees for Mechanistic Circuits: Abstract

 \section{Abstract}

 Understanding \emph{how} neural networks arrive at their predictions is essential for debugging, auditing, and deployment.
-Mechanistic interpretability pursues this goal by identifying \emph{circuits}—minimal subnetworks responsible for specific behaviors.
-However, existing circuit discovery methods are brittle: circuits depend strongly on the chosen concept dataset and often fail to transfer out-of-distribution, raising doubts whether they capture concept or dataset-specific artifacts.
+Mechanistic interpretability pursues this goal by identifying \emph{circuits}---minimal subnetworks responsible for specific behaviors.
+However, existing circuit discovery methods are brittle: circuits depend strongly on the chosen concept dataset and often fail to transfer out-of-distribution, raising doubts whether they capture the concept or merely dataset-specific artifacts.
 We introduce \emph{Certified Circuits}, which provide provable stability guarantees for circuit discovery.
-Our framework wraps any black-box discovery algorithm with randomized data subsampling to certify that circuit component inclusion decisions are invariant to bounded edit-distance perturbations of the concept dataset.
-Unstable neurons are abstained from, yielding circuits that are more compact and more accurate.
-On ImageNet and OOD datasets, certified circuits achieve up to 91\% higher accuracy while using 45\% fewer neurons, and remain reliable where baselines degrade. \emph{Certified Circuits} puts circuit discovery on formal ground by producing mechanistic explanations that are provably stable and better aligned with the target concept.
-Code will be released soon!
+Our framework wraps any black-box discovery algorithm with randomized data subsampling to certify that inclusion decisions over circuit components---neurons or edges of the model graph, depending on the base algorithm---are invariant to bounded edit-distance perturbations of the concept dataset.
+Unstable components are abstained from, yielding circuits that are more compact and more accurate.
+We validate across three architectures (ResNet, ViT, GPT-2) on vision (ImageNet and four OOD datasets) and language (IOI, IOI-Hard, Greater-Than) tasks.
+Certified circuits achieve up to 56\% higher accuracy and up to 80\% fewer components, and remain reliable where baselines degrade. \emph{Certified Circuits} puts circuit discovery on formal ground by producing mechanistic explanations that are provably stable and better aligned with the target concept.
+Code: \href{https://github.com/AlaaAnani/certified-circuits}{https://github.com/AlaaAnani/certified-circuits}.